The long read: Plenty of firms wanted a 2020 Vision, but did they stick to it?

 The world and everything in it is going through a period of unprecedented change, which means it has never been more difficult to devise a five-year strategy.
 For firms nearing the end of their 2020 vision, how did they fare?

 Slaughter and May, DWF and CMS Cameron McKenna Nabarro Olswang are acting on Countrywide’s £38m sale of its commercial property business, a year after it called on shareholders to raise fresh funds to cut its debt.
 The crisis-hit estate agency group has sold Lambert Smith Hampton to Monaco-based property developer John Bengt Moeller.
 Milton Keynes-based […]

 The Lawyer has compiled trainee solicitor salaries and newly-qualified (NQ) solicitor salaries from the UK’s largest law firms.
+Updated 22 June 2020 with data on impact of coronavirus pandemic on NQ salaries and appointments.
 The latest salary figures are a reflection of the influence of American firms on the UK market.
-When Bingham McCutchen became the first firm to offer NQs £100,000 in London back in 2010, it seemed a shockingly […]
+When Bingham McCutchen became […]

 A hearing date has been scheduled in a case brought against Raymond McKeeve by Ocado, with the Jones Day partner looking to defend allegations that he ordered for the destruction of documents.
 With Mishcon de Reya on call for the claimants and Foot Anstey acting for McKeeve, an initial one-day application hearing to consider allegations […]

 Lloyds Banking Group has appointed the Phoenix Group’s former legal director as its new head of legal for corporate and M&A. The Lawyer Hot 100 2017 Phil Hagan, who led the FTSE 100 Phoenix Group’s legal team for over ten years, has moved to Lloyds to act as interim head of legal for corporate and […]